 As campaigns become increasingly digital, the need for effective political digital asset management increases.
 You can quickly lose control of your branding and messaging without careful organization and management of your team’s digital files.

-We’ll discuss some best practices for political digital asset management to help you keep your campaign running smoothly.
+We’ll discuss some best political digital asset management practices to help you keep your campaign running smoothly.

 Maintaining an online presence for a political campaign is essential in today’s digital age.
-But with so many different platforms to choose from, it can be challenging to know where to start.
+But with so many different platforms, it can be challenging to know where to start.

 Here are a few helpful tips on managing your digital assets and reaching your target audience.